- QA and debug experiments and campaigns

 - Check goal firing with the network console

-Optimizely uses Transport Layer Security (TLS) encryption for over 80% of its CDN traffic to protect against Man In The Middle attacks and meet customers’ compliance requirements.
+Optimizely uses Transport Layer Security (TLS) for 100% of its CDN traffic to protect against Man In The Middle attacks and meet customers’ compliance requirements.
 This article provides an overview of how Optimizely manages the security and performance aspects of TLS.

 Performance and security